psibi/clj-uclassify/README.md

 Copyright © 2013 Sibi

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under GNU General Public License, Version 3.
+See LICENSE file for more details.